invertase/react-native-firebase-docs/docs/messaging/introduction.md

 To try and keep things simple and easier to understand, we have divided the React Native Firebase functionality clearly between data-only and notification messages.

-The React Native Firebase Messaging Module deals exclusively with data-only messages.

-> For notification-only and notification + data FCM messages please see the [Notifications module](version /notifications/introduction).
+> The React Native Firebase Messaging Module deals exclusively with data-only messages. <br /> <br/> For notification-only and notification + data FCM messages please see the [Notifications module](version /notifications/introduction).

 ## Message types